Simon Cowell: Got Talent

 Britain's Got Talent stage at the London Palladium in the West End in 2019.
 Cowell's 'X' is on the far left.

 Following the success of the Idol and X Factor franchises, Cowell, his company Syco, and its business partners developed a talent show format open to performers of any kind, not only singers, but also dancers, instrumentalists, magicians, comedians, novelty acts, and so on.
 The origins of the Got Talent format can be traced to the British talent shows Opportunity Knocks (on screen from 1956, with the winner using the now-standard method of a telephone vote) and New Faces.
 Immensely popular with weekly audiences of 20 million, Opportunity Knocks showcased singers, dancers and comedians in addition to non standard performers such as acrobats, animal acts and novelty acts.
 Cowell states, "I was a fan of variety shows Opportunity Knocks and New Faces, and to be able to update that tradition, really was a buzz".

 Cowell is the executive producer of America's Got Talent, which debuted in June 2006, along with Fremantle producers of the Idol series.
 The show was a huge success for NBC, drawing around 12 million viewers a week and beating So You Think You Can Dance on Fox (produced by rival and Idol creator Simon Fuller).

 Britain's Got Talent debuted on ITV in June 2007.
 Cowell appeared as a judge alongside Amanda Holden and Piers Morgan.
 The show was a ratings success, and second and third seasons followed in 2008 and 2009.
 The third series featured a publicity coup when Susan Boyle made a global media impact comparable to that of any previous talent show series winner with her regional audition performance.
 In December 2019, Cowell signed a five-year deal with ITV ensuring Britain's Got Talent will stay on the channel until 2024.

 In 2014, Got Talent was named the world's most successful reality TV format by Guinness World Records, with spin-offs in over 68 countries.
 Cowell stated, "I am very proud that Got Talent is a home grown British show.
 We owe its success to a group of very talented producers all over the world who have made this happen.
 And of course amazing talent."

-In 2015, Cowell launched La Banda, his first US show since his stint with American The X Factor.
+In 2015, Cowell launched La Banda, his first American show since his stint with American The X Factor.
 The show, designed to find male singers to form the "ultimate Latino Boy Band", launched on Univision in the US on 13 September 2015.
 The winner of the show, boy band CNCO, signed to Cowell's record label Syco Music.

 Cowell was announced as the replacement for Howard Stern on America's Got Talent on 22 October 2015.
 On 15 July 2020, it was announced that Cowell had bought out Sony Music from their joint venture, Syco Entertainment.